Skip to content

 Coding style

-Code style is enforced by clang-format and clang-tidy, both configured at the repository root.
+Code style is also enforced by clang-format and clang-tidy, both configured at the repository root.

 Formatting (.clang-format)